 Xanthis is always grateful to hear that his intentions as an actor have successfully resonated with a viewer.
 He has thought deeply about the importance of these scenes – when a character “gets it” for a moment, despite being caught up in events more significant than they realise.

 He refers to a scene with his on-screen brother “Big James” – played by Abe Martell – when it’s John’s turn to “get it”.

 “We’re really, really close,” Xanthis says of Martell.
 “We actually share a trailer.
 We have the option of separating it and being separated … but there’s a dividing wall we take apart, so we put our little UAE boom [portable speaker] in the middle and we sometimes play Nintendo switch and stuff,” he says.
 “So we, we truly are the same brothers that you see on screen.”

-Throughout the show, James is portrayed as the more knowledgeable brother who is more familiar with the scriptures and history.
-John, who often checks his understanding with James, is more in tune with his feelings and led by the heart.
+Throughout the show, Martell’s character James is portrayed as the ‘smart brother’.
+He is more familiar with the scriptures and history than John, who often checks his understanding with James.
+In contrast, John is more in tune with his feelings and led by the heart.

 “There’s a moment when we’re [James and John] watching a Simon the Zealot doing all his karate stuff,” Xanthis says.

 “I actually don’t understand most of this,” James tells his brother in the scene.
 “Just pieces here and there when good things happen.
 But the rest, I’m just following…”

 “I have a sinking feeling it’s going to take a long time to understand it,” John replies.

 “For us?” asks James.